MykalMachon/Tello-Recon/README.md

 ## Getting Started

 Tello-Recon requires you to run both the frotend and backend simultaneously.

 - The frontend acts as a control system and provides a livestream from the drone's camera
 - The backend acts as a bridge between the frontend and the drone

 With that in mind, to get this running you'll need to do the following:

+0. make sure that `ffmpeg` is installed on your system
 1. `npm install` && `npm run start` in both the `/frontend` and `/backend` folders
 2. turn on your drone
 3. connect to the Tello's wifi network from your computer